coffeeandchocolate/GettingAndCleaningDataCourseProject/README.md

 indices.
 The result is a new data frame that contains 10,299 observations and 68 variables.

-## Step 3: Use descriptive activity names to name the activities in the data
+## Step 3: Use descriptive activity names in the data set
-set

 The goal for this step is to replace the numbers in the activity code column (column 2) with the corresponding labels in the ```activity_labels.txt``` file.